The Historic Kirkjubæjarklaustur, Systrafoss & Systrastapi in South-Iceland

 The statue, which weighs a whopping 10 tonnes, was unveiled on the 20th of July 1997 on the Eldmessudagur - the Day of the Fire Sermon.

 Systrafoss the Sisters' Falls is a beautiful waterfall right in the middle of the village.
 The Icelandic word systur refers to the nuns who lived in the convent at Kirkjubæjarklaustur.

 The Sisters' Falls is special in that there are two equal waterfalls side by side, almost falling like two white rivers down the mountain slope.

-In cold weather in wintertime the waterfall gets totally frozen, but never the less beautiful.
-My winter photo above was shot in the golden/red morning sun in freezing November temperatures.
+In cold weather in the wintertime, the waterfall gets totally frozen, but never the less beautiful.
+My winter photo was shot in the golden/red morning sun in freezing November temperatures.

 See how different it looks - I love it when the winter sun casts its red hue on the landscape.
-The days are so short in Iceland in winter time, that the sun barely manages to rise during the darkest months.
+The days are so short in Iceland in the wintertime, that the sun barely manages to rise during the darkest months.